UNOsan118/Future-Engineers-2023/README.md

 * `video` YouTube link to the demonstration video of the trial run.
 * `schemes` Diagrams and descriptions of what electromechanical components are used and how they are connected.
 * `src` source code to control the vehicle

+# `schemes` The car description.
+***
+In the `schemes` directory, there are two subdirectories, `mobility` and `power_and_sense`.
+The `mobility` directory contains mobility management corresponding to reference in the discussion sections 1, and the `power_and_sense` directory contains power and sense management corresponding to reference in the discussion sections 2.

 # `src` Source code description.
 ***